-On June 29th of 2004, one of the biggest NBA trades of the decade happened: The Houston Rockets sent 3 x All-Star Steve Francis, his backcourt partner in crime Cat Mobley and Kelvin Cato (with his ridiculous salary) to Orlando for 2 x All-NBA Tracy McGrady, Juwan Howard (with his monster contract), Tyronn Lue and Reece Gaines.
+On June 29th of 2004, one of the biggest NBA trades of the decade happened: The Houston Rockets sent three-time NBA All-Star Steve Francis, his backcourt partner-in-crime Cat Mobley and Kelvin Cato (with his ridiculous salary) to Orlando for two-time All-NBA teamer Tracy McGrady, Juwan Howard (with his monster contract), Tyronn Lue and Reece Gaines.

-T-Mac, who asked to be traded after the Magic finished with the worst record in the East, was coming off back-to-back scoring titles and excited about the thought of winning championships in Clutch City with all-star center Yao Ming.
+T-Mac — who asked to be traded after the Magic finished with the worst record in the East — was coming off back-to-back scoring titles and excited about the thought of winning championships in Clutch City with All-Star big man Yao Ming.

 “I just knew it was going to take time.
 I’m happy and it’s time to move on.
 I can’t predict the future, but it definitely would be nice.
 The ultimate goal is to win a championship for the Houston Rockets.
 Bring me a championship, big man.
 Bring me a championship.
 I’ve led the league in scoring two consecutive years.
 As long as we win, that’s all that matters to me.
 I’m going to try to go in there and do what I do.
 If that consists of me sacrificing, giving Yao the ball and playing through other guys, that’s what I’ll do.
 I think both teams are going to benefit from this trade.
 I got want I wanted.
 Orlando got three solid players.
 Houston was definitely the No. 1 team on my list,” Mcgrady said.

-As for Francis – one of 4 players (The Big O, Magic Johnson and Grant Hill) to ever average 15/5/5 in each of their first five seasons – he had a hot start in Orlando’s run and gun system and averaged 21/6/7 in his first season with the Magic.
+As for Francis — one of four players (The Big O, Magic Johnson and Grant Hill) to ever average 15/5/5 in each of their first five seasons — he had a hot start in Orlando’s run-and-gun system, averaging 21/6/7 in his first season with the Magic.
 Then the honeymoon was over.
-Francis, without friend and traded teammate Cat Mobley, was being blamed for stunting the growth of 2nd year player Dwight Howard and constantly in trade rumors, which Francis blamed on his mediocre performance.
+Francis, without friend and traded teammate Cat Mobley, was being blamed for stunting the growth of second-year player Dwight Howard and constantly found himself in trade rumors, which Francis blamed on his mediocre performance.
 A month after getting suspended by the team for detrimental conduct and a day before the NBA trade deadline, the Magic sent him packing to New York in exchange for Trevor Ariza and the original #1 wearing Orlando Magic guard: Penny Hardaway.